Where to eat in Hobsonville; Best of the 'Burbs

 8/3 Boundary Road

 Is it a bar?
 Is it a bird?
 Is it a restaurant?
 Is it a plane?
 The large hanger shed-style setting, laid back atmosphere and noticeable amount of booze would say bar, but the quality of cooking would say a restaurant.
 Whatever you decide, Little Creatures is a cut above your average.
-On any given sunny day, the dining room will be absolutely jam-packed of eager patrons soaking up the vitamin E and hoovering up some of the tasty sharing plates.
+On any given sunny day, the dining room will be absolutely jam-packed of eager patrons soaking up the vitamin E and hoovering up some of the tasty sharing plates or famous Pale Ale.
 Said plates are as much about play as they are about work, and you won’t want to hesitate in ordering triple cooked chips and Brussel sprouts with fried bacon for the table.
+Surely the finest Catalina Bay has to offer.

 2 Boundary Road